 Musk creates advocates exceptionally well because he provides exceptional products, engages with his customers, and gains valuable insight from them.
 He brings his fans and customers along for the journey and makes them feel included in the decision-making process.

 So, for companies to be successful, they should engage with their customers and potentially turn them into brand advocates.
-Asking them for feedback on products and services can be just the thing a company needs to improve and adapt to their customer’s needs continuously.
+Asking them for feedback on products and services can be just the thing a company needs to improve and adapt to customers’ needs continuously.

 10) Helping the competition